noconnor29/CodonAnalysis/README.md

 ## Inputs
 * path to directory of files containing DNA sequences
-* prompt for sequencing direction (forward/coding vs reverse/complement)
+* prompt for sequence direction (forward/coding vs reverse/complement)
+    * in general, given non-coding sequence.
+Will need to reverse the recieved direction (from 5'-3'to 3'-5') then generate complementary base sequence (A<->T, C<->G)
 * base sequence of start tag/codon
     * default: ATG
 * amino acid sequence of stop tag/codon